 6) Repair, reuse and upcycle things

-$13 billion a year are used from environmental damage to marine ecosystems, financial losses by fisheries, and tourism, as well as the time, spent on cleaning beaches.
+It requires a lot of energy and resources to be created and recycled.
+Furthermore, $13 billion a year is used from environmental damage to marine ecosystems, financial losses by fisheries, tourism, and the time spent on cleaning beaches.

-The solution is in our hands – reducing the use of plastics.
+The solution is in our hands – reducing (as much as we can) the use of plastics.